ChatAndBuild/non-fungible-agents-BAP-578/docs/DonationSystem.md

 - Integrates with the treasury for automatic funding

 ### 3. AgentFactory Integration
-The AgentFactory has been updated to collect a 0.01 BNB fee for each agent creation, which is automatically sent to the treasury for distribution.
+The AgentFactory has been updated to collect a 0.01 BNB fee for each agent creation, which is automatically sent to the treasury via the `donate` method, triggering the 60/25/15 distribution.

 ## Usage Guide